sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 In addition to live tweeting, Sean Boots recently published a great blog post with reflections on his FWD50 experience called [Government is actually a big tech company, they just don’t know it yet](https://sboots.ca/2020/11/16/government-is-actually-a-big-tech-company/).

-As always with FWD50, it is impossible to leave this conference without finding new interesting people to follow.
-In addition to all the presenters listed above, we are also following:
+Lastly, as always with FWD50, it is impossible to leave this conference without finding new, interesting people to follow.
+In addition to the presenters we've linked above, some of our new follows include:
-Some of these include:

 - [Yin Yin Lu](https://twitter.com/Yinneth), a self-proclaimed Rhetoric Doctor, shared with the audience how communication science could very well be more important than political science.
 She was funny, witty and very engaging with the participants!
+- [Denise Williams](https://twitter.com/quwutsunn?lang=en) shared the important work of the [First Nations Technology Council](https://technologycouncil.ca/) and their education programs which are enabling Indigenous communities to fully utilize technology and ensuring that Indigenous voices are actively shaping the technology sector.
 - [Dr. Julia Glidden](https://twitter.com/JuliaGlidden), from Microsoft, who shared how many of the things we are now seeing emerge in the government were concepts she and her peers were trying to promote more than a decade ago!
 - Our very own Minister of Digital Government, the [Honourable Joyce Murray](https://twitter.com/JoyceMurray), provided a thoughtful [keynote](https://player.vimeo.com/video/473572261#t=35m) and encouraged us to continue our journey towards a truly digital government by building on the critical experience acquired throughout the COVID-19 pandemic.